xhuliano98/PSoC-6-BLE_HeartRate/README.md

 _Figure 3: PSoC 6 Prototyping Board_

 The MCU is built with a dual-core architecture (150Mhz ARM Cortex M4 &amp; 100MHz Arm Cortex M0+ CPUs).
-It supports ultra-low-power (0.9V) and low-power (1.1V) modes and below that we have 1MBFlashmemoryanda288KbSRAMwithDMAcontroller.Theanalogblockismadeupby2opamps and 2 low power comparators, 12-bit SAR ADC and 12-bit DAC and the last component in the analog block is CapSense (Capacity sensing block).
+It supports ultra-low-power (0.9V) and low-power (1.1V) modes and below that we have 1MB Flash memory and a 288Kb SRAM with DMAcontroller.The analog block is made up by 2 opamps and 2 low power comparators, 12-bit SAR ADC and 12-bit DAC and the last component in the analog block is CapSense (Capacity sensing block).
 The digital block is made up of 12 UDB (universal digital blocks) and 32 TCPWM blocks (timer/counter/pulse-widthmodulator).

 Regarding the communication interface of the PsoC6, it is made up of 8 serial communication blocks and 2 deep sleep serial communication blocks, I2S and PDM-PCM (Pulse-Density Modulation and Pulse-Code Modulation) converter + USB 2.0.